 - Physicians clearly indicate that the injuries will result in recurring, degenerative, or future problems.

-A Fort Myers catastrophic injury lawyer can estimate the total value of your claim quickly.
+A catastrophic injury lawyer in Fort Myers can quickly estimate the total value of your claim.

-Other than having a higher value and the ability to move past the no-fault phase following a car accident, a catastrophic injury lawsuit is the same as other personal injury lawsuits.
-Some of the highlights of Florida’s personal injury law include:
+Other than having a higher value and the ability to move past the no-fault phase following a car accident, a catastrophic injury lawsuit is the same as other lawsuits.
+Some of the highlights of Florida law include:

 Negligence

-A plaintiff must prove that the defendant acted negligently in all personal injury cases.
+A plaintiff must prove that the defendant acted negligently.
 To establish negligence, the plaintiff must show that they were (1) owed a duty of care by the defendant and (2) injured due to a breach of that duty of care.

 Statute of Limitations

-Those wishing to file a personal injury lawsuit in Florida generally have two years from the date of the accident to do so.
+Those wishing to file a claim in Florida generally have two years from the date of the accident to do so.
 In some circumstances, this time limit is shorter, such as actions filed against governmental entities.

 You should contact an attorney immediately following your accident to ensure you don’t miss any deadlines.